Progress Report

 3. Future plans

-We are working on more detailed single cell analysis and intercellular network analysis using visceral adipose tissues from high-fat diet-induced metabolic syndrome mice and humans.
-In addition, by improving the Raman microscope, we are also developing a clinical examination system that can be applied to detect the pre-disease state of human hematopoietic tumors.
-Moreover, the detailed biology of Wars as a candidate intervening gene will be further investigated in mice and humans.
+① and ②: We are working on more detailed single cell analysis and intercellular network analysis using visceral adipose tissues from high-fat diet-induced metabolic syndrome mice and humans. ③: By improving the Raman microscope, we are also developing a clinical examination system that can be applied to detect the pre-disease state of human hematopoietic tumors. ④: The detailed biology of DNB genes, including Ifit2 and Wars as candidate intervening genes will be further investigated in humans and mice.